Sewer Inspection Denver

 In older metro Denver homes, we might find vitreous clay pipes (VCP), which are prone to problems with tree roots, shifting, cracking or offsetting.
 If installed improperly, these pipes can have a belly (low spot).
 We might also find Orangeburg pipe (layers of wood pulp and pitch pressed together), which are susceptible to cracks and breaks from tree roots.

-If the sewer inspection uncovers problem areas, we will recommend snaking or sewer jetting to clean out your sewer line.
+If your Denver sewer line inspection uncovers problem areas, we will recommend sewer snake services or a sewer line jetting to clean out your sewer line.
 If we find extensive damage during the sewer inspection, we will recommend either sewer line repair or sewer line replacement.